freenas/freenas-docs/userguide/system.rst

 * :guilabel:`Failover VHID`: use a unique Virtual Host ID (VHID) on the broadcast segment of the network.
 Configuring multiple Virtual IP addresses requires a separate VHID for each address.
-Numbers greater than *20* are recommended, but any unused number between *1* and *255* is allowed.

 * :guilabel:`IP Address (`\ |Ctrlr-term-1|\ :guilabel:`)`: a
   static IP address and netmask.
 Required when |ctrlr-term-1| is not